Set app protection settings for Android or iOS devices

 When you are finished, close the Edit policy pane.

 Delete an app management policy

-On the Delete policy pane, choose the policies you want to delete > Select, then Confirm to delete the policy or policies you chose.
+On the Delete policy pane choose Confirm to delete the policy or policies you chose.

 The following tables give detailed information about the available settings to protect work files on devices and the settings that control how users access Office files from their mobile devices.